5 Years Ago

 If I get Alzheimer’s, and I perchance do tell you a story from my past (or yours), you might want to write it down or record the story I’m telling you.
 I may tell you that story over and over and over again, just like your grandma did.
 Do you remember her talking about how she made her blue flower pots when she was in West Virginia, or how she dug the purple tablecloths out of the trash, or the stories about her wedding day?
 Just remember that the day will come when I will tell my story for the very last time and you will one day wish you could hear me tell it once again.

 If I get Alzheimer’s, I might stubbornly refuse to bathe.
 The fear of bathing is the sad and stinky reality of this horrible disease.
-There might be a lot of fussing and crying, so let me tell you right now that when this time comes, you might find that hiring someone to help a for a few hours a day or two a week will be just the thing.
+There might be a lot of fussing and crying, so let me tell you right now that, when this time comes, you might find that hiring someone to help you for a few hours a day or two a week will be just the thing.

 Tip: You might also find that dryer-warmed towels, blankets and clothes will calm my anxiousness.
 If all else fails, those disposable washcloths you can warm in the microwave are wonderful.